 - SSH Command list to build DEB Package

-The following are command list to build Dante DEB package from source code:
+The following are command list to build the Dante DEB package from the source code:

 wget http://www.inet.no/dante/files/dante-1.3.2.tar.gz tar zxvf dante-1.3.2.tar.gz cd dante-1.3.2 ./configure make checkinstall